votesUP Manual

 1. Create a new event

-2. Overview of the main management areas
+2. Overview of the management panel

 3. Participants and user roles